Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 In the context of a serverless app deployed on AWS, a single stack setup might configure a single Lambda Function with multiple aliases, an API Gateway with multiple stages, and DynamoDB service with multiple tables - all with the purpose of supporting multiple test, staging and production environments.

-In contrast, a *multi-stack* approach uses a **separate** instance of each service for every environment and does not use API stages or Lambda aliases to differentiate between environments.
+In contrast, a *multi-stack* approach uses a **separate** instance of each service for every environment and does not use API stages or Lambda aliases to differentiate between them.

 Using the AWS example again, a multi-stack setup would configure a separate Lambda Function, API Gateway, and DynamoDB instance for each environment.